JosephLenton/axum-test/README.md

   <br/>
 </div>

-Using this library, you can host your application and query against it with requests.
+This runs your application locally, allowing you to query against it with requests.
-Then decode the responses, and assert what is returned.
+Decode the responses, and assert what is returned.

 ```rust
   use axum::Router;